itom-project/itom/docs/userDoc/source/07_plugins/getstart-hardware.rst

 Getting informations on plugins
 ========================================
-In order to start a new instance of any hardware plugin using the python scripting language, search the plugin toolbox for the desired plugin and remember its plugin-name (case sensitive).
+In order to start a new instance of any hardware plugin using the python scripting language, search the plugin toolbox for the desired plugin and remember its plugin-name (case insensitive).
 Before we can start using a hardware plugin, we need to know how to use it.
 You can use the :py:func:`itom.pluginHelp` command in |python| to get the neccessary information: